-How to Track Email Opens in Gmail: The Ultimate Guide
+Email Tracking for Gmail: The Ultimate Sales Guide

-That tiny slip of paper that allows you to watch your package journey across states, through sorting facilities, and right up to the recipient's door?
+That tiny slip of paper lets you watch your package journey across states, through sorting facilities, and right up to the recipient's door.

-There's a certain satisfaction in knowing exactly where it is and when it's received.
+And there's a certain satisfaction in knowing exactly where it is and when it's received, right?

-Now, imagine having that same email tracking capability for your sales emails.
+Now, imagine having that same email tracking capability for your sales emails, where you can check seen emails and know exactly when to follow up.

 No more shooting messages into the void and hoping your prospects have seen them.
-No more guesstimating when the right time to follow up would be.
+No more guesstimating when the right time to reach out would be.

 In this blog post, we'll talk about what email tracking is and how it works, and we’ll guide you through the ins and outs of how to track email opens in Gmail.